|

 Laptop computers may accidentally connect to

 fake (“evil twin”) networks.
-Employees believe
+Employees

-they are connected to the authentic network
+believe they are connected to the authentic

-however they are actually connected to a fake
+network however they are actually connected

-network that steals ids, passwords, and other
+to a fake network that steals ids,

-confidential information.
+information.

-- Clear text – Some network information
+- Clear text – Some network information is

-is transmitted in clear text and is not
+transmitted in clear text and is not

 encrypted.
-Once inside your network, an intruder
+Once inside your network, an

-can install a network sniffer and gain access to
+intruder can install a network sniffer and

-confidential information without the victim’s
+without the victim’s knowledge.

-- Information Sensitivity – Not all
+- Information Sensitivity – Not all data

-data has the same sensitivity.
+has the same sensitivity.
 Due to the risks

-involved with wireless networks, confidential
+involved with wireless networks,

-data such as client lists, trade secrets, etc.
+confidential data such as client lists,

-wireless networks.
+or accessible by wireless networks.

 Securing Wireless Routers

-Altius IT recommends the following steps to secure
+Altius IT recommends the following steps be

-your wireless routers:
+taken to secure your wireless routers:

 - Default Password - change the default

 administrator password.
-Use your browser
+Use your browser to

-to access the address provided in the manual.
+access the address provided in the manual.

 Use the control panel to make the change.